andreabellome/astra-documentation/docs/matlab/Cost functions/SODP/custom/costFunction2_DP_custom_vdep_varr.md

 - varr  : scalar value representing the specified arrival velocity.
 - sigma : weighting factor for the time-of-flight in the total cost computation.

-## OUTPUT
-- minCOST : minimum total cost among all trajectories.
-- row     : index of the trajectory with the minimum cost.
-- COSTS   : vector containing the total cost for each trajectory.
-- TOFYS   : vector containing the time-of-flight in years for each trajectory.

 ## PROCESS
 1. Compute the departure delta-v (dv1), ensuring non-negative values.
 2. Compute the arrival delta-v (dv2), ensuring non-negative values.